Effective Date: July 25, 2011

 a.
 This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.

 b.
-This NPD applies to the Jet Propulsion Laboratory (a Federally Funded Research and Development Center), contractors, grant recipients, consultants, or parties to agreements to the extent specified or referenced in the appropriate contracts, grants, or agreements.
+This directive applies to the Jet Propulsion Laboratory (JPL) a Federally Funded Research and Development Center (FFRDC), and other contractors only to the extent specified or referenced in applicable contracts.

 d.
 U.S. Government agencies whose personnel require access to national security programs relating to NASA are subject to this NPD.